 If you wish to take in the serene greenery around you, head over to Dhom Dam, a prominent boating spot near the Wai village, with the idyllic Krishna river passing through it.
 Overlooking the lush, bountiful Krishna Valley, you find the famous Parsi Point and Sydney Point, which are ideal for picnics, outdoor activities and to just laze around.

 Let your eyes devour on the Bhilar Waterfalls, best viewed during the monsoons.
 Perhaps the most iconic, the Tableland is a vast expanse of flat plateau formation fit for adrenaline junkies to indulge in exciting activities like horse riding and parasailing.

 If you’re a nature lover, Sherbaug is the place to be.
 A naturally well-designed landscape, it has a wonderful children’s park and is home to a host of birds, rabbits, turkeys and swans.
 Check out the historic caves and wide array of temples, but don’t miss out on places excitingly named as Bhim Chaula (Devil’s Kitchen) and Harrison’s valley.

 A Quaint, Entiching Hill Station

-The best time to visit this place is from September through Maywhen the monsoons have subsided.
-Winters at Panchgani touch a cool 12°C and the summers are principally cool as well.
-Panchgani is essentially a year-round destination – hence even during the heavy rainy months from June to September, families and tourists alike frequent this place, losing themselves in the smell of wet earth and the etheral beauty of lush greenery.
+The best time to visit this place is from September through May, when the monsoons have subsided.
+Winters at Panchgani touch a cool 12°C and the summers are relatively cool as well.
+Panchgani is essentially a year-round destination – hence even during the monsoons, families and tourists alike frequent this place, losing themselves in the smell of wet earth and the etheral beauty of lush greenery.